OracleCPS/GGMicroservices/workshops/gg/CloudWorkshop_GoldenGate Microservices_200.md

 ## Objectives

--	Configure the initial ServiceManager Deployment and the EURO target deployment
+-	Configure the initial ServiceManager,Source(Atlanta) and Target(Sanfran) Deployments
 -	Connect to the target environment deployment through a web browser and confirm that the deployment succeeded and that the ServiceManager and core GoldenGate services are running.